The Problem

 Patrick Stadler

 Patrick is the Co-Founder and Chair of the Board of the GiveWell top charity, New Incentives.
+He is also the Co-Founder and Managing Director of Pour Demain, a non-profit think tank.

 Isabel Arjmand